 What is Busking or Street Performing

 Wikipedia states ‘Street performance or busking is the act of performing in public places for gratuities.
-In many countries the rewards are generally in the form of money but other gratuities such as food, drink or gifts may be given’.
+In many countries the rewards are generally in the form of money but other gratuities such as food, drink, cigarettes or gifts may be given’.

 Why Busk or Street Perform

 Well, why not?
 It doesn’t matter what you do to make extra cash to keep travelling the world.
 But more importantly, it makes people happy.
 It brings a little joy to those watching and enjoying the entertainment and you can see many smiles and laughter.
 You might see people start to sing and dance in the street while you sing.
 Kids can come running up to play with your instruments or props.
 People might ask for a selfie!
 And other entertainers could be attracted to join you for a jam.
 And busking brings joy to buskers themselves, being able to do something that you love.
 Not everyone can say ‘they have found the job of their dreams’!
 And make money from it.